Guidelines for Authors

 - Commentary: <1500 words, 3 or fewer authors, no abstract, no more than 1 table or figure, although additional tables/figures as supplemental digital content may be included.

 All manuscripts undergo an initial review by one of the editors.
-Manuscripts meeting the scope of the journal and initial methodological review will be sent to at least 2 peer reviewers, except commentaries.
+Manuscripts meeting the scope of the journal and initial methodological review will be sent to at least two peer reviewers except for commentaries.
 Commentaries will be reviewed by at least one of the editors.
-Research articles will be reviewed by researchers and practice articles by practitioners.
-The goal of the journal is to have the average time for initial decision to be less than 60 days and to publish accepted manuscripts online first within three weeks.
+Research articles will be reviewed by researchers, and practice articles by practitioners.
+The goal of the journal is to have the average time for the initial decision to be less than 60 days and to publish accepted manuscripts online first within three weeks.

 A cover letter should accompany every submission.
 The cover letter should contain all of the following information: